CHRISCARLON/nebby/README.md

 ```

 ### Commands

+adding a "--local" flag will process the file locally for xl file commands.

 - `basic-xl`: Display basic information about an Excel file.
 - `format-xl`: Check formatting of an Excel file.